Kong/docs.konghq.com/app/docs/0.13.x/loadbalancing.md

 ### **Blue-Green Deployments**

-Using the ring-balancer a [blue-green deployment][blue-green-canary] can be easily orchestrated for an API.
-Switching target infrastructure only requires a `PATCH` request on an API, to change the `upstream` name.
+Using the ring-balancer a [blue-green deployment][blue-green-canary] can be easily orchestrated for a Service.
+Switching target infrastructure only requires a `PATCH` request on a Service, to change its `host` value.

 Set up the "Blue" environment, running version 1 of the address service: